Reactivating the Duo mobile app

 Verify Phone Ownership with a Passcode

-5. Install the Duo Mobile app on your new phone if you hadn't already done so, open it and tap Add to scan the QR code shown on-screen, continuing the same steps you completed when you originally set up Duo Mobile for Duo Push on your phone.
+5. Install the Duo Mobile app on your new phone if you haven't already done so, open it and tap "Add" to scan the QR code shown on-screen, continuing the same steps you completed when you originally set up Duo Mobile for Duo Push on your phone.

 Scan QR Code in Duo Mobile